Home » 5 Cockatiel Crest Positions (And What They Mean!)

 Due to their function in communication, a cockatiel’s feathers are regularly used.
 This means they’ll be subjected to significant wear and tear and must be replaced.

-Cockatiels molt around the onset of spring, preparing to shed thicker winter feathers that’ll no longer be needed and grow strong, vibrant replacements in time for the breeding season.
+Cockatiels molt around the onset of spring, preparing to shed thicker winter feathers that’ll no longer be needed.
+Then, they grow robust, vibrant replacements in time for the breeding season.

-If this doesn’t apply, check the top of the cockatiel’s head and the rest of the body for signs of skin concerns.
-This could be parasites, ringworm, or inflammation.
+Check to see if it’s sleeping through the night because cockatiels are prone to night frights.
+If this doesn’t apply, check the top of the head and the rest of the body for parasites, ringworm, or inflammation.

 Cockatiels can be prone to plucking feathers in times of stress or ill health, but they can’t reach their crest.
-If 2 cockatiels share a cage, 1 bird may have picked the other’s feathers.
+If two cockatiels share a cage, one bird may have pulled out the other’s feathers.

 Do Cockatiel Crest Feathers Grow Back?

-Usually, crest feathers regrow following a molt, but the process takes about 2 months to complete.
+Usually, crest feathers regrow following a molt, but the process takes about 2 months.

 If a cockatiel has lost crest feathers in a fight, damage may have been done to the follicles, preventing regrowth.
 Alternatively, there could be a medical explanation for the lack of feather regrowth.